London Borough of Brent

+Brent (/brɛnt/) is a borough in north-west London, England.
+It is known for landmarks such as Wembley Stadium, the Swaminarayan Temple and the Kiln Theatre.
+It also contains the Welsh Harp reservoir and the Park Royal commercial estate.
+The local authority is Brent London Borough Council.

-Brent's population is estimated to be 329,771.
-Major districts are Kilburn, Willesden, Wembley and Harlesden, with sub-districts Stonebridge, Kingsbury, Kensal Green and Queen's Park.
+Brent's population was estimated to be 339,800 as at 2021.
+Major districts are Kenton, Kilburn, Willesden, Wembley and Harlesden, with sub-districts Stonebridge, Kingsbury, Kensal Green, Neasden, and Queen's Park.
 Brent has a mixture of residential, industrial and commercial land.
 It includes many districts of inner-city character in the east and a more distinct suburban character in the west, part of which formed part of the early 20th century Metroland developments.
-Today Brent is known for being home to Wembley Stadium, the country's largest stadium by capacity, as well as other landmarks such as the Kiln Theatre, the Swaminarayan Temple and Wembley Arena.
-Other notable places are the Welsh Harp reservoir and the Park Royal commercial estate.
-The local authority is Brent London Borough Council.

 Local government

 Administrative history

-Brent was formed in 1965 from the area of the former Municipal Borough of Wembley and Municipal Borough of Willesden of Middlesex.
-The Municipal Borough of Wembley was formed by a merger of the parishes of Wembley (originally part of the Ancient Parish of Harrow-on-the-Hill) and Kingsbury in 1934.
+The London Borough of Brent was created in 1965 under the London Government Act 1963, covering the combined area of the former Municipal Borough of Wembley and the Municipal Borough of Willesden.
+The area was transferred from Middlesex to Greater London to become one of the 32 London Boroughs.

+The borough of Willesden had evolved from a local government district created in 1874 for the parish of Willesden.
+Such districts were reconstituted as urban districts under the Local Government Act 1894.

+To coincide with the 1894 Act coming into force, an urban district called Wembley was created, covering the two parishes of Kingsbury and Wembley, the latter being created at the same time from areas formerly in the ancient parish of Harrow on the Hill.
+Kingsbury seceded from the Wembley Urban District in 1900 to become its own urban district, but was reunited with the Wembley Urban District in 1934.
+Willesden was incorporated to become a municipal borough in 1933, as was Wembley in 1937.

-Its name derives from the River Brent which runs through the borough and separated the former boroughs of Wembley and Willesden.
+The modern borough takes its name from the River Brent which runs through the borough and separated the former boroughs of Wembley and Willesden.

-Representation

-Brent is divided into 21 electoral wards.
-Some wards share a name with the traditional areas above, others include Mapesbury and Welsh Harp.
+Governance

+The local authority is Brent Council, which is based at Brent Civic Centre in the Wembley Park area of the borough.

+Greater London representation

+Since 2000, for elections to the London Assembly, the borough forms part of the Brent and Harrow constituency.

+UK Parliament

-The borough includes three parliamentary constituencies: Brent North, Brent Central and Hampstead and Kilburn, which includes part of the London Borough of Camden.
+The borough has two parliamentary constituencies: Brent East and Brent West.
+These were created by the 2023 periodic review of Westminster constituencies, superseding the three previous constituencies of Brent North, Brent Central and Hampstead and Kilburn, which included part of the London Borough of Camden.
 Before the 2010 United Kingdom general election it was divided into three constituencies contained wholly within the borough – Brent South, Brent East and Brent North.

-Politics

-Brent London Borough Council is elected every four years, with currently 63 councillors being elected at each election.
-While the Labour Party has been the largest single party on the council for about half its history and the Conservatives and the Liberal Democrats have each been the largest party at other times, there have been several periods when no party has had overall control.
-Labour regained control in 2010 and increased their majority at the 2014 election and 2018 election.
-As of 2020, the council is composed of the following councillors:

-The Leader of the council is Labour Councillor Muhammed Butt.